department-of-veterans-affairs/va.gov-team/platform/engineering/request-for-change/2019-09-30-cms-integration.md

 specs._

-I propose rearchitecting the `vets-website` build to separate the content building into a process distinct from the website.
+I propose rearchitecting the `vets-website` build to separate the static content building into a process distinct from the website.

 ![separate build diagram](images/separated-content-build-proposal.png)